ADA - Australian Data Archive.

 Character encoding -The method by which standard and non-standard characters can be described by software so that they can display correctly.

 Character sets -A list of characters that can be used by applications.

 Chief Investigator -Staff member responsible for all intellectual, administrative and ethical aspects of a research project, from conception to finalisation.
 They are also responsible for the communication of project outcomes.

 CloudStor - A file sharing and cloud storage solution for the research and education sector.
-It is a La Trobe recommended data storage and sharing solution.
+It is a La Trobe recommended data storage and sharing solution for non-identifiable data.
 All La Trobe staff and students have free access to this service.

 Collaborator -A researcher who contributes to the project for some or all of its duration or they may make frequrent or substantial contribution.
 Collaborators generally exclude those who make only an occasional or relatively minor contribution to the research or those not seen as researchers (e.g. technicians and research assistants)

 Commercial Use/Re-Use - Use that is intended for or directed toward commercial advantage or private monetary compensation.